Sequoia Surgical Pavilion

 ![]() ACHIEVED THE STANDARD |

-All staff involved in the informed consent process achieve the appropriate training: Yes Doctors explain expected difficulties and recovery time and allow patients to ask questions: Yes Doctors involved in the procedure are listed on the consent form, and patients are notified if the doctor will be absent and if trainees will be involved: Yes Consent forms are written at a 6th grade reading level: Yes Staff ask patients about their preferred language for decision-making and make a trained medical interpreter available if appropriate: Yes Doctors use the "teach back method" to ensure patients understand what will be performed and what are the risks: Yes |
+This surgery center ensures that all staff involved in the informed consent process achieve the appropriate training: Yes This surgery center ensures doctors explain expected difficulties and recovery time and allow patients to ask questions: Yes This surgery center lists all doctors involved in the procedure on the consent form, and notifies patients if a doctor will be absent and if trainees will be involved: Yes This surgery center provides consent forms written at a 6th grade reading level: Yes This surgery center asks patients about their preferred language for decision-making and makes a trained medical interpreter available if appropriate: Yes This surgery center ensures doctors use the “teach back method” to ensure patients understand what will be performed and the associated risks: Yes |

 ||